¡FLACC! Festival of Latin American Contemporary Choreographers

 GREETINGS FROM THE ORGANIZERS OF FLACC

-¡FLACC! creates a platform of visibility and inclusion that amplifies the radical and traditional aesthetics of Latinx and Indigenous Choreographers from the U.S. and Latin America.
+Festival of Latin American Contemporary Choreographers (FLACC) creates a platform of innovation and inclusion that amplifies the radical and traditional aesthetics of Latine, Caribbean and Indigenous Choreographers from North America, Latin America and the Caribbean Islands.

-Bienvenidos!
-The purpose of this annual showcase is to celebrate the diverse heritages and innovations of Chicana/o/x/, Latina/o/x and Indigenous choreographers. ¡FLACC! creates a platform to connect and strengthen our communities through multi-media dance performance locally and internationally.
+¡Bienvenidos!
+The purpose of this annual showcase is to celebrate the diverse heritages and innovations of Chicanx, Latinx, Caribbean and Indigenous choreographers of the Americas.
+FLACC creates a space to connect and strengthen our communities through multimedia dance performance, public discourse and education locally and internationally.

 OUR VISION

-¡FLACC! is committed to giving our greater community of Latina/o/xs more access and exposure to contemporary modern and experimental dance forms by offering affordable tickets to the show, panel discussions with the artists, teaching by local Latina/o/x dance educators, hosting international choreographers and aligning with Dancers' Group as our fiscal sponsors.
-We are also committed to bringing Bay Area Latino/a/x choreographers out of isolation and into a supported arena by providing work-in-progress feedback showings to help in the creative process by engaging with colleagues and established artists who are committed to support FLACC.
+FLACC is committed to giving our greater community of Latinxs more access and exposure to contemporary modern and experimental dance forms by offering affordable tickets to the show, panel discussions with the artists, teaching by local Latinx dance educators, hosting international choreographers and aligning with Dancers' Group as our fiscal sponsors.
+We are also committed to bringing Bay Area Latinx choreographers out of isolation and into a supported arena by providing work-in-progress feedback showings to help in the creative process by engaging with colleagues and established artists who are committed to support FLACC.

 FLACC's educational component provides opportunities for FLACC artists to engage with schools locally and internationally.
 This includes: Offering student tickets to the show, workshops and symposia in high schools, colleges, private studios, community organizations, conferences and other dance festivals.